How often do you find yourself saying thank you throughout the day?

 Some of these phrases might sound awkward at first, but repeatedly listening and repeating them will make them much easier to master.
 Using a platform like FluentU will be extremely helpful in your quest to master these phrases.

 Each video comes with interactive captions you can click for an instant definition of any unfamiliar word, plus other videos where the word is used.
 With FluentU, you can hear authentic videos of speakers saying thank you in a variety of situations.
 It’s the perfect complement to your learning routine.
+You can check out the complete video library and learning platform with a free trial.
 (You’re welcome!)

 How to Say Thank You in German